 So what do these next steps look like?
 Very few, if any, manufacturers will run completely ad hoc and isolated quality processes but you could say this would simplify your strategy going forward: to barrage the boardroom with requests for a quality management solution and resign if you don’t get your way.

 However, in the vast majority of cases, the picture will be mixed, and you are judged to be performing well in some aspects, but fall short in others.
 This can happen when a manufacturer has already implemented a solution to integrate and automate parts of Quality Control, most commonly through a Laboratory Information Management Systems or LIMS.
 What are your next steps?

-The diagnosis will be: our Document Management and QESH processes are not on a par with how we run Quality Management.
-And the proposed remedy might be: we get licences for a Document Management and a QESH tool, and integrate them in our day-to-day processes.
+The diagnosis will be: our Document Management and QESH processes are not on a par with how we run quality management.
+And the proposed remedy might be: we get licenses for a Document Management and a QESH tool, and integrate them into our day-to-day processes.

 Don’t compromise on integration

 This was the situation that confronted a medium-sized Dutch manufacturer, owned partly by the chemicals giant Akzo Nobel.
 A leading producer of ethyleneamines, the company had put its Quality Control on a sound footing by implementing a LIMS tool.
 But management recognized that to reach Quality Maturity, and prepare for the technologies of tomorrow, it needed every aspect of quality management to be smart and integrated.

 The LIMS module came from AlisQI and the manufacturer was completely satisfied with it.
 But that is (and was) beside the point.
 What is so instructive is that the quality leader tasked with the project of advancing quality management maturity was told explicitly that the very positive experience with the AlisQI Quality Control/LIMS module could not play a role in the selection of an integrated system.
 And this was absolutely the right decision: the success of an integrated system cannot depend on the effectiveness of just one component.